 S.Africa's last apartheid president FW de Klerk dies

-Johannesburg (AFP) – FW de Klerk, South Africa's last white president, died on Thursday aged 85, his foundation announced.
+Johannesburg (AFP) – FW de Klerk, South Africa's last white president, who freed anti-apartheid icon Nelson Mandela from jail, died on Thursday aged 85, his foundation announced.

-De Klerk and South Africa's first black president Nelson Mandela shared the Nobel Peace Prize in 1993 for leading the "miracle" transition from white rule in the country.
+De Klerk and South Africa's first black president Mandela shared the Nobel Peace Prize in 1993 for leading the "miracle" transition from white rule over the country.

 He died after a battle with cancer, his foundation said in a statement.